List of Ai Yori Aoshi characters: Mayu Miyuki

 Something of a prodigy, Mayu attends the same college as "Hanabishi-sama" purely by accident.
 Meiritsu University was chosen for her by her father and she initially thought poorly of it.
 She is in love with Kaoru because he cheered her up at a party when she was 12 years old.
 At that time, Mayu's parents informed her that they would be missing her 12th birthday because of business overseas.
 They gave her a stuffed rabbit as a gift because her father has made a habit of giving her stuffed toy animals as gifts for years.
 Mayu's parents had been holding a party for their business partners, and no matter what Mayu said or did, her parents simply did not have the time for her.
 Dismayed, Mayu ran off into the woods, bumping into Kaoru and dropping her rabbit as she fled.
 Kaoru followed her and tried to cheer her up, but she exclaimed that her parents did not take care of her at all, and that they also did not love her.
-Kaoru then uses the rabbit (which he named "Ussaa", a contraction of usagi, the Japanese word for "rabbit") as a puppet to cheer up Mayu, telling her that her parents do love her very much, and that even if they do not pay as much attention to her as they should, it's better than having no parents at all, like himself.
+Kaoru then uses the rabbit (which he named "Ussaa", a contraction of usagi, the Japanese word for "rabbit") as a puppet to cheer up Mayu, telling her that her parents do love her very much, and that even if they do not pay as much attention to her as they should, it is better than having no parents at all, like himself.
 This left a significant impact on Mayu, and she kept and cherished Ussaa to the current day.
 Mayu is still very lonely, because her parents are always busy working.
 She tries as hard as she can to do things that would make Kaoru happy, such as learning how to cook from Aoi so she could make lunch for him.

 Mayu shares a rivalry with Tina, whom she considers uncouth, and whose presence she cannot stand.
 The two characters are opposites in many ways.
 Where Mayu is serious, Tina is playful.
 Where Mayu is uncharacteristically open in her unrealistic desire for Kaoru, Tina is uncharacteristically shy in her (almost) reciprocated love of Kaoru.
 Where Tina is an American who embraces Japanese culture, Mayu is Japanese and embraces Western culture.
 When Tina accidentally bumped into her during their first meeting, Mayu reprimanded her in English, while the out-of-practice Tina struggled to recall an appropriate retort in her native language.
-Even their introductions to Kaoru are mirrors of one another.
+Even their introductions to Kaoru are mirror images of one another.
 Kaoru did much to lift Mayu out of her loneliness, while Tina lifted Kaoru out of his own loneliness and apathy following his renouncement of the Hanabishi clan.
-Four years later, Mayu was shown to have grown into a beautiful woman (possibly another nod to her given name), living in England, although she still bickers with Tina when they met.
+Four years later, Mayu was shown to have grown into a beautiful woman (possibly another nod to her given name), living in England, although she still bickers with Tina when they meet.
 She has not, however, given up on Kaoru, and visits roughly once a month, causing Aoi some irritation.